Xfce Wiki

 The first tab of the Default Applications window allows you to select your default Web Browser and Mail Reader.
 The Web Browser will be used to open hyperlinks that you click on and to display the documentation, whereas the Mail Reader will be used to compose emails when you click on email addresses, for instance on a website.

-Preferred Internet applications
+Preferred Internet Applications Tab

 To select a different web browser to be used for opening links, click the drop-down menu in the Web Browser section, and choose your desired browser from the list of web browsers that are detected.